vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/Notes.md

 +++
 ## 03
 Chapter Three

-218 NOTES

-[^15]:

-    The principles of original taste, touch, etc., shine in the Lord and are inseparable from him.
-However, on the empirical level they become manifest as reflections.
-Even then, they remain in contact with the original (bimba).
-Otherwise, the chain reactions as

-referred to in the text would not be possible.

-[^16]:

-    That power called citśakti is of the nature of singular, self-con

-scious light (prakāśa).
-The insentient objects which shine in our senses are also composed of light.
-However, we are unable to per ceive them as sentient because they lack an awareness that “I am sentient."
-In contrast, the knowing subject, although remaining limited, is aware that he or she exists, and is capable of consciously

-reflecting on this self-aware existence.

-[^17]:

-    This universe is perceived as possessing two aspects: first, its relation

-with speech, specifically the sounds that denote meaning; and sec ond, the entity denoted by speech or sound.
-The former is known as parāmarśa and the latter parāmarśanīya, literally 'that is denoted by sound.'
-In addition, there is a supreme form of speech that is inseparably associated with Lord called paranada or parā vāk.

-NOTES 219

-[^18]:

-    The Lord is associated with three principal energies (śakti) called

-anuttara, icchā, and unmeṣa, represented by the three phonemes "a,” “i," and "u,” respectively.
-Each phoneme has two aspects: a short and a long measure.
-The corresponding long forms are known as ānanda, īśāna, and urmi.
-This tradition states that the short vowels are predominantly of the nature of light (prakāśa), there fore, they have the characteristic of the sun; the corresponding long vowels, having the nature of repose, are considered to be of the

-nature of the moon.

-[^19]:

-    The syllable "a" has another “a” as its corresponding phoneme.
-The

-one represents śiva and the other śakti.
-The vibrative union of both gives rise to b[iss (ānanda), representing the phoneme.“ā.”
-It is from the energy of ānanda śakti that the universe comes into being, which in short are all the remaining phonemes beginning with icchā and ending in "kṣa.”
-This union of "a" and "a" is character ized by consciousness alone, while pratyavamarśana, the cognitive desire to create sisskṣātmā, is known as the energy of will.
-This desire representing will (icchā) is the desire to get back to bliss that

-has been as if lost.

-[^20]:

-    Icchā, īśana, unmeṣa, and urmi represent the energy of will and the

-energy of knowledge, respectively.
-The energy of action does not exist in any form either manifest or unmanifest up to this level of unfoldment.
-When activity shows itself, only then four neuter pho nemes, which are “r," "rī," "?," and "?," appear.
-They are similar

-in nature to that of “r” and “l” belonging to the group of consonants.

 [^21]:

-    Four phonemes, namely "e," "ai," "o," and "au," represent the

-energy of action.
+    Four phonemes, namely "e," "ai," "o," and "au," represent the energy of action.
 When the movement of the supreme vibration becomes completely externalized, then it is known as "au,” in which the flow of the unfoldment stops.
-Then all the divisions of

-the energy merge in the one which shows itself as the bindu or drop.
+Then all the divisions of the energy merge in the one which shows itself as the bindu or drop.

 [^22]:

-    Bindu is the compact mass of consciousness assembled into an undif

-ferentiated point from which the creation of the universe proceeds.
+    Bindu is the compact mass of consciousness assembled into an undifferentiated point from which the creation of the universe proceeds.

 [^23]:

-    On its way of unfolding the universe, the akulaśakti belonging to

-śiva first manifests bindu represented by one dot.
-Further, out of bindu, the kauliki visarga śakti emerges in the form of two dots,220 NOTES

-one above the other.
-It is from this śakti that the creation of the

-entire universe takes place.
+    On its way of unfolding the universe, the akulaśakti belonging to śiva first manifests bindu represented by one dot.
+Further, out of bindu, the kauliki visarga śakti emerges in the form of two dots, one above the other.
+It is from this śakti that the creation of the entire universe takes place.

 [^24]:

     Emission (visarga) is threefold, i.e., ānava, śākta, and śāmbhava.

     They are characterized by difference, difference-cum-nondifference, and nondifference.
 The picture in the form of ānavavisarga shines to the view of the limited subject as "this."
 In this view, on the one end lies the limited subject and on the other lies the universe.
 These two get merged into the unity of limited knowledge and its object, which is nothing but the unity of knowingness (citi) and the object of knowledge (cetya).
 This is known as visarga, where repose occurs in the heart.
-In the second visarga, known as cittasam

-·bodha, the entire universe-while shining as one with conscious-.

-ness with all the distinctions of subjects and their objects-yet also shines, transcending them all.
-The third visarga is known as the dissolution of citta (cittapralaya) when all the distinctions of know ing subjects and objects are obliterated, and therefore shines as one

-with the subject of supreme consciousness.
+In the second visarga, known as cittasambodha, the entire universe-while shining as one with consciousness with all the distinctions of subjects and their objects-yet also shines, transcending them all.
+The third visarga is known as the dissolution of citta (cittapralaya) when all the distinctions of know ing subjects and objects are obliterated, and therefore shines as one with the subject of supreme consciousness.

 [^25]:

-    The energy of emission (visarga) manifesting itself as individual cog

-nitions appears as the universe.
+    The energy of emission (visarga) manifesting itself as individual cognitions appears as the universe.
 She, that is, śakti, is the cause, or the mother, of all sorts of gross words and sentences.
 In agamas it has two appellations; the one is called mātska and the other malini.
 The former is the seed (bīja) and the latter is the recipient (yoni) of the seed.
 The one, when agitated, gives birth to diverse phonemes.
-All these phonemes, being the indicative sound, represent all thirty

-six principles (tattva), beginning with śiva and ending with the earth.
+All these phonemes, being the indicative sound, represent all thirty six principles (tattva), beginning with śiva and ending with the earth.

 [^26]:

     In reality the number of cognitions is six.
-They are anuttara, iccha,

-unmeṣa, ānanda, īśāna, and ūrmi.
+They are anuttara, iccha, unmeṣa, ānanda, īśāna, and ūrmi.
 However, because of expansion and reverse movement the number becomes twelve.
 When anuttara proceeds to expand it becomes “a."
 Similarly, "i" becomes "i" and "u” becomes "ú."
 This movement is called prasarana.
-At the same

-time, mutual relation of "a" with "," "a" with "u," ";" with “a," "u" with "a," "a" with bindu, and "a" with visarga occurs.
+At the same time, mutual relation of "a" with "," "a" with "u," ";" with “a," "u" with "a," "a" with bindu, and "a" with visarga occurs.
 It is then known as pratisamcarana.
 Thus the phonemes which come into being following the above methods are of mixed character.
 They make the fullness of the Lord.

 NOTES 221